Custom Search

 A successful home lighting scheme is made up of several different elements.
 Most rooms will need a carefully thought-out mixture of these effects to work well.

-General lighting provides overall or background light and should be used in every room.
+Lighting Choices General lighting provides overall or background light and should be used in every room.

 A hanging ceiling light is a common type of light fitting, offering a variety of shade styles in materials as diverse as fabric, paper, or metal.
 A ceiling pendant that is the sole source of light in a room is a limiting choice; it provides a bright central space with shadowy edges.

 Recessed or semi-recessed low voltage down lights spaced across the ceiling will give a good level of clear light.
 Depending on the type of bulb used, and the housing, a recessed down light can spread light over a wide area or in a narrow beam.
-Semi-recessed down lights (sometimes called eyeballs) can be swivelled.
+Semi-recessed down lights (sometimes called eyeballs) can be swiveled.

 Controlling down lights with a dimmer system is a good idea because you can then have some of the lights off while others are on, and can vary brightness.